Meet Jamie Laing - Strictly Come Dancing 2020 contestant and Made in Chelsea Star

 The Made In Chelsea star is getting a second chance at Strictly after having to pull out last year.

-Jamie Laing is heading in the right direction up the Strictly Come Dancing leaderboard, attracting more positive comments for his American Smooth to Frank Sinatra’s Night and Day.
+Jamie Laing is heading in the right direction up the Strictly Come Dancing leaderboard, attracting more positive comments for his American Smooth to Frank Sinatra’s Night and Day – but he’ll be hoping to avoid a second appearance in the bottom two this week.

 The Strictly Come Dancing contestant and Made in Chelsea star has already made it much further in the competition than last year.
-In 2019 he was forced to pull out of the competition after injuring himself in the first-ever group number; he was replaced by Emmerdale actor Kelvin Fletcher, who went on win with Oti Mabuse.
+In 2019 he was forced to pull out of the competition after injuring himself in the first-ever group number on launch night; he was replaced by Emmerdale actor Kelvin Fletcher, who went on win with Oti Mabuse.

-Since returning to the competition as part of the 2020 line-up, Laing has managed to score a 14 (for his Cha Cha Cha) and a 17 (for his American Smooth).
+Since returning to the competition as part of the 2020 Strictly Come Dancing line-up, Laing has managed to score a 14 (for his Cha Cha Cha) and a 17 (for his American Smooth).
 This time around, Jamie is partnered with Karen Hauer.

-The TV star has had two chances to impress the Strictly Come Dancing judges, as the week one scores and week two results have been combined.
-And the public will soon get to vote for their favourite ahead of Strictly 2020’s first elimination during the Sunday night results show.
+And having narrowly avoided elimination in last week’s dance-off, Jamie will this week dance the Charleston to Zero to Hero from Hercules, aiming to impress in Movie Week.

-Here’s everything you need to know about Jamie – one of the contestants in this year’s Strictly Come Dancing line-up.
+Here’s everything you need to know about Jamie – one of the contestants in this year’s Strictly line-up.

 Who is Jamie Laing?